Our research group focuses on various key science questions in exoplanets that can be summarised in the following domains:

 Search for terrestrial exoplanets

 The search and characterisation of terrestrial exoplanets is at the frontier of the exoplanet field.
 Our team is involved in different areas to achieve the detection and study of potentially habitable planets.
-We are leading the SAINT-EX project that aims at building and operating a 1-m telescope in Mexico.
+We are leading the SAINT-EX project that built and operates a 1-m telescope in Mexico.
 One goal of this observatory is to detect rocky exoplanets orbiting ultra-cool stars with the aim of characterising their surfaces and atmospheres within the next 5 to 10 years.
 To date, these planets represent our best chances to find life beyond Earth.
 Members of our team are part of the SPECULOOS collaboration that coordinates this survey from both hemispheres.
-We have also been involved in the detection and characterisation of the TRAPPIST-1 system.
+We have also been playing a key role in the detection and characterisation of the TRAPPIST-1 system.

 Characterisation of exoplanet atmospheres